Arnold-n/P1P2MQTT/README.md

 Version 2 provides galvanic isolation.
 The MM1192 is powered via an isolated DC-DC 5V-5V converter.

 Version 3 adds various power options to version 2.
 It adds a bus-powered 5V supply (as an alternative to the DC-DC 5V-5V converter), and optionally a bus power feed.
 If you want to interface to the heat pump, which operates as a master and provides a power feed on the bus, the power on the bus can be used to power the P1/P2 adapter.
 If you want to interface to a user interface or thermostat, which operates as a slave and requires a power feed, the adapter now can provide 15V on the P1/P2 bus.
 The schematic shows two options to power the P1/P2 bus: using a DC-DC 5V-15V converter, or using an external 15V power supply.
+This circuit functions properly in many cases, but not always.
+The circuit that uses bus power also influences the signal shape, depending on other devices and wire length this may result in miscommunications.
+Proper line termination may reduce this impact on the bus.
+However, for maximum reliability, I advise to use version 2, and only if you want to power the bus, add the two external 10mH inductors to do so.

 **There is no galvanic isolation in adapter version 1!
 What is the risk?**